friends-of-reactphp/mysql/README.md

 The `query(string $query, array $params = array()): PromiseInterface` method can be used to perform an async query.

-This method returns a promise that will resolve with a `QueryCommand` on success or will reject with an `Exception` on error.
+This method returns a promise that will resolve with a `QueryResult` on success or will reject with an `Exception` on error.
 The MySQL protocol is inherently sequential, so that all queries will be performed in order and outstanding queries will be put into a queue to be executed once the